perogi/zipcodes-perogi/README.md

 This application only has the default zip code information and only for the 50 US states and Washington, DC.

 ## Last Change Log
-Version 1.3.201802 Removal of 4 zipcodes and the addition of 1.
+Version 1.3.201803 Update of 3 cities - 1 name change and all 3 lat/long update.
-All packages have been updated for minor/build versions.
-Keeping mocha at 3.4.2.
+nsp check: (+) No known vulnerabilities found.
-nsp check: (+) No known vulnerabilities found
+Added Stryker mutation tests.
+Passed 100.0

 ## Usage
     var zipcodes = require('zipcodes-perogi');